COMP2521UNSW/sanitisers-guide/glossary/heap-buffer-overflow/README.md

 #### Allocation Location

 The second stack trace below the green line describes where (which line/function/file) the incorrectly accessed memory was initially allocated.
+See [here](../../errmsg#stack-traces) for a guide on reading stack traces.

 This might be useful if you want to double-check the line where you allocated the memory to make sure you're allocating sufficient memory.